In this article:

 Step 1: Create Teams

 The team structure identifies your reporting lines, which builds the org chart.
-Every employee can only belong to one team, however they can manage multiple teams while being a member of a different team.
+Every employee can only belong to one team, however, they can manage multiple teams while being a member of a different team.
+This is mainly used by Managers who sit in a Management Team and are Managers of other Teams.

 Step 2: Work Profiles